Each page on an association website has a unique address – commonly known as a URL (uniform resource locator).

-A URL is like anything else on the web, it can be good, it can be bad, or it can be ugly.
-It’s one of the most important aspects of making sure your association website shows up in search engine results.
+A URL is like anything else on the web: It can be good, bad, or ugly.
+It’s one of the most important aspects of ensuring that your association website appears in search engine results.

 So, what makes a “good” URL?
 Two things (which go hand-in-hand): a positive user experience and an SEO-friendly structure.